AnastasiaKarpenko/koog-packing-assistant/README.md

 4. Get the Open Weather API key and save it here https://github.com/AnastasiaKarpenko/koog-packing-assistant/blob/b9cadcef250e8c127ad13810164b491beee6d1e8/.env#L1

 ## Run
-To run the project just run the Main.kt
+To run the project just run the Main.kt.
+Make sure you are also running Ollama.